dechevgfx/ReactProperties/README.md

 -   Open a web browser and navigate to https://react-properties.vercel.app/.
 -   The React-Properties app should load in your browser.
 You can now interact with the app as you would with the local version.

-> Note that the deployed version of the app may have different features or behavior compared to the local version, depending on the deployment settings and environment.
-If you encounter any issues or errors with the deployed version, please contact georgiddechev@gmail.com for assistance.
+> If you encounter any issues or errors with the deployed version, please contact georgiddechev@gmail.com for assistance.

 # Conclusion